 Infutor is a customer identity resolution and intelligence platform that provides data on:

-- Who your customers are — names, addresses, demographic information, lifestyle preferences, and interests.
+- Who customers are — names, addresses, demographic information, lifestyle preferences, and interests.

-- Shopping habits and the customer buying journey — how customers find you, which devices they shop on, and when they make purchases.
+- Shopping habits and the customer buying journey — how customers find a business, which devices they shop on, and when they make purchases.

-- How customers spend their money — what products and services they purchase.
+- How customers spend their money — which products and services they purchase.